prody/ProDy/doc/examples/dynamics/pca/index.rst

 Multimeric proteins
 ===============================================================================

-Previous examples dealt with monomeric proteins.
+The previous examples have dealt with monomeric proteins.
 It is also possible to analyze multimeric structures.

 .. toctree::
    :maxdepth: 1